top of page

 • We will make you aware that we are awaiting information when applicable, but please inquire if you feel you have not heard anything within 5 business days.

-• While speed cannot be our primary focus, our goal is to adopt out animals efficiently and save the lives of the next in need.
+• We work as quickly and efficiently as we can.
+While speed cannot be our primary focus, our goal is to adopt out animals efficiently and save the lives of the next in need.

 • In assessing matches between applicants and our animals, our mission is to fulfill the animals' needs and requirements first and foremost; thereby also satisfying those of the compatible applicant as a result.